RadishShelf Life, Storage, and Spoilage Guide

 Not RecommendedNot recommended

-Fresh radishes will wilt and lose crispness quickly at room temperature.
-Refrigeration is essential for maintaining quality and safety.
+Fresh radishes quickly lose crispness and quality at room temperature.
+Refrigeration is essential for optimal storage.

 Refrigerator